DaveParillo/intermediate-cpp/_sources/string+vector/string.rst

 ================

-A short review of how string abstractions are handled in C, followed by a short :cref:`std::string` primer.
+A short review of how string abstractions are handled in C, followed by a short :cpp:`string` primer.

 String abstractions in C
 ------------------------